Weakly Supervised Intracranial Hemorrhage Segmentation using Head-Wise Gradient-Infused Self-Attention Maps from a Swin Transformer in Categorical Learning: Experiments and Evaluation

 \subsection{Evaluation metrics}

 For all the proposed and implemented methods, we evaluated their segmentation performance using Dice coefficient and Intersection over Union (IoU).
 In addition, to assess the performance of binary ICH detection, we also computed a range of metrics, including accuracy, area under the curve (AUC), precision, F1-score, recall, and specificity for all algorithms.
 Note that for Swin-SAM Multi-label, where the designated Swin transformer was trained for both binary ICH classification and subtyping, the performance was assessed only based on the binary detection results.
-For the U-Net model, ICH detection was recorded as whether the network provided a hemorrhage segmentation for a given image since a similar approach was also used for assessing aneurysm detection in the ADAM MICCAI Challenge \citep{timmins2021comparing}.
-It is worth mentioning that to make the performance of U-Net in ICH detection more robust, we do not consider tiny foregrounds as positive ICH ($<$ 10 pixels).
+For the U-Net and Swin-UNETR models, ICH detection was recorded as whether the network provided a hemorrhage segmentation for a given image since a similar approach was also used for assessing aneurysm detection in the ADAM MICCAI Challenge \citep{timmins2021comparing}.
+It is worth mentioning that to make the performance of these models in ICH detection more robust, we do not consider tiny foregrounds as positive ICH ($<$ 10 pixels).
 As the data division for five-fold cross-validations for different techniques was the same, we reported the ICH segmentation and detection accuracy for all folds.
+We also report the model's overall performance by considering the accuracy of all slices.
 Lastly, two-sided paired sample t-tests were performed to further confirm the performance of our newly proposed segmentation method based on HGI-SAM against the rest of the comparing group.